Verdify

 Operating cadence

-AgentOps keeps the workflow accountable after launch.
+Feedback loops keep the workflow improving after launch.

 Exception analysis